allenxu-passion/Other-PermanentService/README.md

-# PermanentService
+# Permanent Service

-Maintain a long-term running background service.
-This service will keep itself running as long as it can.
+Demonstrate how to maintain a long-term running background service.
+The main manners include:

-> test
+- Improve priority of service (foreground service)
+- Double service monitor
+- Jobscheduler
+- System event listener
+- power manager acquirement

+Generally, considering device power saving and comfortable user usage, it is not quite needed to choose permanent service without a reasonable purpose.
+This demostration simply shows how to make a service running as long as possible.